pfuhr/InfoRet/README.md

 # InfoRet
+This is a a github repository for the information retrieval project of Paul Fuhr with topic "identifying the human values behind arguments".

 The project report can be found in InfoRetPaulFuhr.pdf.

 The following associates work described in the report with corresponding code files: